Holistic Horse Care and Prevention

 The horse fully recovered from his cancer and other health problems with

-Factor Plus (the human formula) twice a day.
+6 capsules of transfer factor twice a day.
 A year later, Diane wrote

 me: "The Tumor did not reappear or Amistad did not have any set backs since